-The Blackmagic Micro Cinema Camera is a compact camera with a Super 16mm sensor designed to be operated remotely and capture action anywhere.
-The 16mm image sensor can support up to 1080p, 60fps and 13 stops of dynamic range.
-The Micro Cinema Camera has a revolutionary built in expansion port PWM and S.Bus inputs, so you can use a model airplane remote control to operate the camera wirelessly.
-This allows you to control the imagine adjusting focus, iris and zoom wirelessly.
+The Blackmagic Design Micro Cinema Camera is a compact camera with a Super 16mm sensor designed to be operated remotely and capture action anywhere.
+The 16mm image sensor can support up to 1080p, 60fps, and 13 stops of dynamic range.
+The Micro Cinema Camera has a revolutionary built-in expansion port PWM and S.Bus inputs, so you can use a model airplane remote control to operate the camera wirelessly.
+This allows you to control the imagine adjusting focus, iris, and zoom wirelessly.
 The micro-camera features an active MFT mount that can accept native MFT lens or be adapted to a wide range of other modern and vintage lenses using third party adapters.
 The Video is recorded to SDHC/SDXC memory cards using the 12-bit CinemaDNG Raw format or 10-bit Apple ProRes family of codecs.

 Remote Camera Control

 You can control your camera from a safe distance via wireless.
 When you're mounting the camera on quadcopters as a crash cam for dangerous locations, you can operate the camera remotely, view monitor status and live feed from a safe distance.
 The expansion port can be connected to radio control airplane receivers and other camera functions that can be mapped to radio channels, so you can remotely start/stop recording, change the iris, adjust the focus, and so on.
 The expansion port provides a composite video output that can be connected to a wireless video transmitter for remote monitoring of the camera's recording status, and audio levels, and battery life.